Wall Street Analyst Initiated QuantumScape Corp [QS]. What else is Wall St. saying

 The company posted a letter to shareholders on its Investor Relations website, ir.quantumscape.com, that details third-quarter financial results and provides a business update.

-Over the last 12 months, QS stock dropped by -26.38%.
-The one-year QuantumScape Corp stock forecast points to a potential upside of 14.05.
-The average equity rating for QS stock is currently 3.25, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $2.81 billion, with 358.50 million shares outstanding and 322.15 million shares in the current float.
-Compared to the average trading volume of 5.31M shares, QS stock reached a trading volume of 4089498 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.00M shares, QS reached a trading volume of 6588307 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for QS shares is $6.69 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on QS stock is a recommendation set at 3.25.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.